spencerdavidii/SQL-Injection-Lab/README.md

 **The IP Address detected For The Initial Attack**

-### LETSDEFEND LAB:Did The Attacker Execute The SQL Injection Attack Succcesfully?
+### LETSDEFEND LAB:Did The Attacker Execute The SQL Injection Attack?
 The SQL Injection attack was likely successful because the attacker started with simple tests and then moved to more advanced commands.
 At 08:35:14, they tested by adding a single quote ('), which is a common way to check if a website is vulnerable.
 Later, at 08:37:10 and 08:38:16, they used more complex commands like "OR 1=1" and "UNION SELECT", which are often used to steal data from a database.

 .![SQL Injection finder highlighted union commands](https://github.com/user-attachments/assets/b2071f5c-53cc-4540-b7a9-70d4c2778fe2)